jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 ---

 #### <a href="#symmetric_state_squeeze" name="symmetric_state_squeeze"></a> `symmetric_state_squeeze(handle: symmetric_state, out: Pointer<u8>, out_len: size) -> crypto_errno`
+Squeeze bytes from the state.
+This can be the output of a hash function (with limits on the output length), a XOF, a stream cipher or a KDF.

 ##### Params
 - <a href="#symmetric_state_squeeze.handle" name="symmetric_state_squeeze.handle"></a> `handle`: [`symmetric_state`](#symmetric_state)